Dildz/Southern-Hemisphere-Seasons/README.md

 1. Download and Extract: Download the mod package zip from releases and extract it into your SPT directory.

 2. Configuration:
-   - The mod comes with a `config.json` file where you can enable or disable various features like fog reduction, rain reduction, and clear skies.
+   - The mod comes with a `config.json` file where you can enable or disable the mod or the mod console messages.
-   - The `weatherconfigadvanced.json` file allows for detailed customization of weather parameters for each season.
-Don't change these values unless you really have to.

-## Configuration Options:

-The mod includes several configuration options that can be adjusted in `config/config.json`:

-- enable: Toggle the mod on or off.
-- consoleMessages: Enable or disable console messages for debugging.
-- lessFog: Reduce fog intensity across all seasons.
-- lessRain: Reduce the frequency and intensity of rain.
-- clearSkies: Increase the likelihood of clear skies.

 ## How It Works:

 1. Season Determination: The mod calculates the current season based on the server’s system date and time.
 It follows the Southern Hemisphere's seasonal calendar:
-   - Summer: December 1 to Feb 28
+   - Summer: December 1 to February 28
-   - Autumn: March 1 to May 31
+   - Autumn: March 1 to May 14
+   - Late Autum: May 15 to May 31
-   - Winter: June 1 to August 31
+   - Winter: June 1 to August 14
+   - Early Spring: August 15 to August 31
    - Spring: September 1 to November 30

-2. Weather Application: Based on the determined season, the mod applies the appropriate weather configuration as defined in `weatherconfigadvanced.json`.

-3. Persistence: The mod recalculates the season on each server start, ensuring that the correct season is always in effect.
+2. Persistence: The mod recalculates the season on each server start, ensuring that the correct season is always in effect.

-## Known Issues:
+## Notes:

 - The mod defaults to summer if there is any issue determining the current season.
 - Ensure the server’s time zone is correctly configured, as the mod relies on the system date to determine the season.